krypton-byte/thundra/thundra/templates/README.md

 1. **Installation**: Install Thundra via pip:

     ```
-    pip install thundra-ai
+    > pip install thundra-ai
+    > thundra install
     ```

 2. **Configuration**: Set up your WhatsApp account credentials and other configurations in the `thundra.toml` file.

-3. **Create a Bot**: Write your bot logic using the Thundra framework.
-Here's a simple example:
+3. **Run**: Write your bot logic using the Thundra framework.
+Here's to run this bot:

     ```bash
-    > thundra create
     > thundra run
     ```

-4. **Deploy**: Deploy your bot to your preferred hosting environment.
-Thundra is compatible with various deployment options, including cloud platforms and self-hosted servers.

-5. **Interact**: Once deployed, your bot is ready to interact with users on WhatsApp.
-Start sending messages and observing bot responses.

-For more detailed instructions and examples, refer to the [documentation](https://thundra.krypton-byte.me).

 ## Contributing